as

 npm run lint

-You can see result on the console:
+You can see the result on the console:

 The image shows command prompt output after running the linter

-Console displays output after running the linter
+The console displays output after running the linter

 The image is an ESLint analysis report for a Vega project, highlighting two performance-related warnings: missing implementation of useReportFullyDrawn() for time-to-fully-drawn metrics and usePreventHideSplashScreen() for splash screen optimization.
 The report indicates no critical errors in the codebase.